jasonrandrews/arm-software-developers/content/en/devsummit22/cicd_api.md

 ### Follow progress in GitHub Actions

 Navigate to the `Actions` tab of your GitHub repository, and open the current workflow to follow progress.
 Observe that there are now three `jobs`, with the jobs to run `chip-lighting-app` and `chip-tool` executing in parallel.
+You can follow progress, and observe `chip-tool` toggling `chip-lighting-app` automatically.

 Congratulations!
 We have entirely automated the process to build and test our applications.